kjowong/simple_shell/README.md

 # BombShell

 This project is about recreating the shell in the C language, replicating some of processes of the `sh` shell.
 This version will be used as `./hsh`.
+This project is a partner project that was completed when both partners paired programmed - this project was originally on one repository until grades were released.
+Once grades were released, this version was forked over.
+(No changes were made afterwards)

 ## Environment
 Our version of the Shell has been tested on Ubuntu 14.05.5 LTS